TommyTeaVee/workadventure/docs/maps/hosting.md

 But using GitHub pages is not necessary.
 You can host your maps on any webserver.

 {.alert.alert-warning}
-If you decide to host your maps on your own webserver, you must **configure CORS headers** in your browser to allow access from WorkAdventure.
+If you decide to host your maps on your own webserver, you must **configure CORS headers** in your browser to allow access from Qtune.

 ## Configuring CORS headers

 CORS headers ([Cross Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)) are useful when a website want to make some resources accessible to another website.
 This is exactly what we want to do.
-We want the map you are designing to be accessible from the WorkAdventure domain (`play.workadventu.re`).
+We want the map you are designing to be accessible from the Qtune domain (`play.workadventu.re`).

 {.alert.alert-warning}
 If you are using the "scripting API", only allowing the `play.workadventu.re` will not be enough.
 You will need to allow `*`